 Search engine marketing, referred to commonly as SEM, is the practice of using paid channels to secure visibility on search engines.
-Although it usually refers to the search engine results pages (SERPs), it can also be used to refer to banner ads and other search engine based advertising.
+Although it usually refers to the search engine results pages (SERPs), it can also be used to refer to banner ads and other search engine-based advertising.

-A SEM strategy is often used alongside an SEO strategy.
+An SEM strategy is often used alongside an SEO strategy.

 SEM vs SEO